stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 guaranteed to be able to observe the blockchain state and submit transactions within any period of length O.

-The payment channel consists of two 2-of-2 multisig escrow account E, and a series of transaction sets that contain _declaration_ and _closing_ transactions on E signed by both participants.
+The payment channel consists of a 2-of-2 multisig escrow account E, and a series of transaction sets that contain _declaration_ and _closing_ transactions on E signed by both participants.
 The closing transaction defines the final state of the channel that creates claimable balances for R